• Free shipping on all orders

 Final Thoughts

 The good news is that you do not have to choose between your cat and your houseplants.
-There are many different tips and tricks you can try to keep your cat steering clear of your plants.
-If that does not work, there are ways you can keep the cats entirely separate from the plants.
+There are many different tips and tricks you can try to keep your pet away from your plants.
+If that does not work, there are ways you can completely separate the two.

-Not only will this help reduce mess and save the lives of many plants, but it can also keep your cat from getting into any houseplants that pose the risk of poisoning your cat.
+Not only will this help reduce mess and save the lives of many plants, but it can also keep your cat from getting into any houseplants that pose the risk of poisoning them.

 See Also: